-ICNC is launching the fourth edition of a highly popular, information-packed and free participant-led online course on Civil Resistance Struggles: How Ordinary People Win Rights, Freedom, and Justice.
+ICNC is launching the fifth edition of a highly popular, information-packed and free participant-led online course on Civil Resistance Struggles: How Ordinary People Win Rights, Freedom, and Justice.

 This course is unique because it is entirely driven by a carefully selected group of applicants from around the world interested in exploring unique content on civil resistance scholarship and practice set up by ICNC and who are ready to engage in lively interactions with their fellow learners.

-The online course begins on Tuesday, February 13, 2020, and ends on Wednesday, April 1, 2020.
-ICNC is looking for highly motivated participants with educational and/or practical experience in the field of civil resistance and nonviolent movements and organizing who can bring energy, lived experience and intellectual investment to this participant-driven course.
+The online course begins on Thursday, March 4, 2021, and ends on Thursday, April 22, 2021.
+ICNC is looking for highly motivated participants with educational and/or practical experience in the field of civil resistance, nonviolent movements, and organizing who can bring energy, lived experience, and intellectual investment to this participant-driven course.